Kiploom/Good-Driving-Incentive-Program/docs/AI_USAGE_IN_THIS_PROJECT.md

 ## 1. Overview

-This project was developed with AI-assisted coding, primarily through **Cursor** (an AI-powered IDE).
-The codebase and documentation exhibit patterns consistent with iterative AI collaboration: structured scaffolding, comprehensive documentation, consistent naming conventions, and modular architecture that AI tools excel at generating.
+This project was developed with AI-assisted coding, primarily through **Cursor** (Composer, Auto) and **ChatGPT**, following the workflow described in [claude.md](claude.md).
+Prompts were structured with *Goal*, *Tech stack*, *Constraints*, *Context*, and *Output* to ensure consistent, scoped results.
+The codebase exhibits patterns from this iterative approach: structured scaffolding, comprehensive documentation, consistent naming conventions, and modular architecture.

 **Note:** Agent transcripts were not available for analysis.
-This document is based on codebase patterns, documentation style, and common AI-assisted development practices.
+This document is based on codebase patterns, documentation style, and the prompt structure defined in claude.md.

 ---